dsbaars/geth-tmsp/README.md

 # geth-tmsp
-Ethereum's geth over the TenderMint Socket Protocol
+Ethereum's geth over the [Tendermint Socket Protocol](http://tendermint.com/tutorials/run-your-first-tmsp-application/)

 Geth rpc/ipc interfaces are provided as normal, and whatever flags can be supported are.
 Some backend functions are torn out to talk to tendermint core.